cjw-network/CjwPublishToolsBundle/README.md

 - formulars defined via content classes can use the ezpublish build in template override mechanism
 - easy to use frontend editing (add and edit content)
 - easy to use user register
-- programming php classes is not needed
+- hacking php classes is not needed